Skip to content

 url: http://www.chaospro.de

 Chaos Pro features multiple windows and multi threading (calculates multiple fractals at the same time).
 Can create 3D views and animations.
 Compatible with Fractint (including most of its formulas) and Ultra Fractal parameters, transformations, palettes and formula files.
 Also supports alpha channels.
-A most-have to those interested in Ultra Fractal, but looking for something less expensive (freeware).
+A most-have for those interested in Ultra Fractal but looking for something less expensive (freeware).
 It will also run on any Win32-compatible operating system.

 Last revision: 21 November 2011